BroadbandForum/usp-test/docs/index.md

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.
-2. Ensure that a Subscription object exists on the EUT that is subscribed to the OperationComplete notification for TraceRoute().
+2. Ensure that a Subscription object exists on the EUT that is subscribed to the OperationComplete notification for the supported asynchronous operation.

 ### Test Procedure